Arnob-B/JU_IT_27_labs/Assembly/theory/instructions.md

 operand :-> memory variable,registers, constants
 1. both source and dest cannot be memory var at the same time
 2. size of both operand should be same

+# Add
+while adding two 16 bit register or (register and memory pair) the carry in the half 8 bit is autmatically addjusted for ex :-> if there is carry generated in B7 then it will be added to B8